Free Walking Tour Berlin

 Tips:

-• Arrive early to avoid long queues, especially during peak tourist season.
+If pepper is your thing, arrive early to avoid long queues, it’s especially the peak tourist season.

-Next on our walking tour is the Checkpoint Charlie Museum.
-Located at the site where the infamous border crossing between East and West Berlin once stood, this museum offers a glimpse into the tumultuous period of the Cold War.
-The Checkpoint Charlie Museum showcases creative and daring escape stories from East Berlin, as well as various artifacts, documents, and exhibitions related to the Berlin Wall.
-Gain a deeper understanding of the division and reunification of Berlin and the everyday struggles faced by its inhabitants during this historical era.
+Our next stop on the walking tour is the Checkpoint Charlie Museum.
+This museum rests at the site where the infamous border crossing between East and West Berlin once stood, and gives a look at the soup of brutalities that comprised the Cold War.
+The Checkpoint Charlie Museum II—foiling, escaping, escape—documents imaginative and daring escape stories from across East Berlin as well as a variety of artifacts, documents, and exhibitions relevant to the Berlin Wall.
+Gain an understanding of the fact of the division and reunification of Berlin and the lives of those who lived there during this time.

 Tips:

-• Visit the museum during weekdays to avoid crowds.
+Go to the museum on weekdays to be able to avoid crowds.

-• Take advantage of the audio guide available in multiple languages to enhance your experience.
+Listen to the audio guide available in many different languages to do so.

 Tips: